- How do I log onto the "eduroam" network?

 Your wireless access will be encrypted to protect your privacy.
 These changes should have no impact on your speed.

-- Will "USM" prompt me to update my CampusID password on an Android phone?
+- Will "eduroam" prompt me to update my CampusID password on an Android phone?

 The Android OS does not have a native mechanism for prompting a new password if the authentification fails.
 It will set the SSID profile to "disable" and quit trying.
-As such, Android users will need to re-run "USM Help" after changing their CampusID password and go through the process again to re-populate their device with the new password.
+As such, Android users will need to re-run the configuration assistant tool after changing their CampusID password and go through the process again to re-populate their device with the new password.